What are our overall aims by 2028?

 What will we be focusing on in the next 2 years?

-Defining our local support offer to practices and PCNs in response to the national Delivery Plan for Recovering Access to Primary Care, in co-production with our Primary Care Collaborative and with a specific focus on addressing variation and inequalities.
+Defining our local support offer to practices and PCNs in response to the national Delivery Plan for Recovering Access to Primary Care, in co-production with our Primary Care Collaborative and with a specific focus on:

 Increasing our ability to accurately understand demand and capacity in general practice to inform planning and action, initially engaging with all local GP practices to verify national appointment data in light of known data quality issues.